 Tip: Working a lot of days in a successful film with a small cast can really pay off.
 The more cast members, the less your cut of the pie is going to be.
 For a tip on where you are in the hierarchy of your film, look at the Day of Days sheet.

-◊ For TV shows on DVD, a similar formula is used: Actors split 3.6% of the distributors gross, based on units of time and salary (5 days work = 1 unit, 15 units max).
-So imagine…you worked a week guest star on Desperate Housewives.
+- For TV shows on DVD, a similar formula is used: Actors split 3.6% of the distributors gross, based on units of time and salary (5 days work = 1 unit, 15 units max).
+So imagine…you worked a week guest star on Modern Family.
 They release a season compilation DVD.
-Your cut of that is TINY, because it will include all the series regulars, and every other actor who every appeared in the show all season.
+Your cut of that is TINY, because it will include all the series regulars, and every other actor who ever appeared in the show all season.
 You might be able to buy yourself a Starbucks coffee with that residual check.

-◊ Theatrical residuals are paid quarterly to SAG.
+- Theatrical residuals are paid quarterly to SAG-AFTRA.
 They “process” them (no one knows exactly what they do) and they send them out to talent several weeks later.
-SAG does have a residuals tracker on www.sag.org, but it is not very timely.
-Make sure SAG has your correct address!
+SAG-AFTRA does have a residuals tracker, but it is not very timely.
+Make sure SAG-AFTRA has your correct address!

-◊ Check www.sagph.org (the pension and health) for a more up to date listing of checks issued.
+- Check the SAG-AFTRA pension and health site for a more up to date listing of checks issued.

 Where Do They Send the Money?